marcoalopez/GrainSizeTools/DOCS/FAQ.md

 This is because the script normalized the frequencies of the different classes so that the integral over the range is one.
 In other words, once the frequencies are normalized to one, the frequency values are divided by the bin size.
 This means that the sum of all frequency values will not be equal to one unless the bin size is one.
 We have chosen this normalization method because it allows comparing similar distributions using a different number of classes (or bin size), and it is required to properly apply the two-step method.

 ***Does the script work with Python 2.7.x and 3.x versions?
 Which version do I choose?***
 Despite both Python versions are not fully compatible, *GrainSizeTools script* has been written to run on both.
-As a rule of thumb, if you do not have previous experience with the Python language go with 3.x version, which is the present and future of the language.
+As a rule of thumb, if you do not have previous experience with the Python language go with 3.x versions, which is the present and future of the language.
 Python 2.7.x versions are still maintained for legacy reasons and they are widely used, but keep in mind that their support [will be discontinued in 2020](https://pythonclock.org/)

 ***I get the results but not the plots when using the Spyder IDE***
 This issue is produced because the size of the figures returned by the script are too large to show them inside the console using the **inline** mode.
 To fix this go to the Spyder menu bar and in  ```Tools>Preferences>IPython console>Graphics``` find *Graphics backend* and select *Automatic*.

 ***Can I report bugs or submit ideas to improve the script?***
 Definitely.
-If you have any problem using the script please let me know (see an email address here: http://marcoalopez.github.io/ ).
+If you have any problem using the script please just let me know (see an email address here: http://marcoalopez.github.io/ ).
 Feedback from users is always welcome and important to develop a better script.
 Lastly, you can also create a fork of the project and develop your own tools based on the GST script since it is open source and free.

 [table of contents](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/tableOfContents.md)